etocancipa/POO-Group-Workshops-Project/Workshop #3/README.md

 This is the third workshop for POO Class.

-This workshops goes around SOLID principles
+This workshop goes around SOLID principles

 AUTHORS: